BiElisa/interThermalRadConvFoam/run/BM3/README.txt

 - The solver adopted for this test case in interThermalRadConvFoam, a new variation of the classic interFoam.
-- The presence of the dictionary dynamicMeshDict inside the "constant" folder produce the dynamic mesh refinement during the runtime.
+- The presence of the dictionary dynamicMeshDict inside the "constant" folder produces the dynamic mesh refinement during the runtime.
 The refinement is performed at the interface between the two fluids, namely where the value of alpha is between 0.01 and 0.09.

 ----------------------
-The code execution can be performed also in parallel:
+The code execution can also be performed in parallel:

 ./Allrun-parallel